 If Meechan were trying to endorse Nazi-ism, his joke would itself be incomprehensible (as a joke).
 The joke only makes sense because the audience is supposed to laugh at a cute dog responding enthusiastically to something universally acknowledged as morally reprehensible.
 This joke is certainly cringy black humour, yet this cringiness derives from the fact that the joke is against, rather than supporting, Hitler’s Third Reich.

 The joke’s intent, of course, is part of the context in which the joke was made.
-The sentencing that Meechan will face deliberately ignores this context.
+The sentencing Meechan faced deliberately ignores this context.
 Sheriff Derek O’Connell found Meechan guilty of inciting racial hatred under the 2003 UK communications act, which states that a person is guilty of a crime if he or she “sends by means of a public electronic communications network a message or other matter that is grossly offensive, or of an indecent, obscene, or menacing character.”1Because Meechan’s video was deemed grossly offensive to Jews by the court, Meechan’s joke was also judged as “anti-Semitic and racist in nature.”2

 What’s important about this verdict is the intention of the person posting a social media message is not a protection from prosecution.
 In other words, a person can be convicted for posting a grossly offensive joke online, even if the intension of the joke was not only inoffensive, but nearly ideologically identical to the stances of those who find the joke offensive.
 Being against Nazi-ism is suddenly no protection against an offensive joke that presupposes Nazis are horrible.